EU considers lifting entry restrictions for vaccinated travelers | DW | 03.05.2021

-The European Commission put forward a proposal on Monday to expand the list of countries whose citizens may visit the EU for non-essential reasons as long as they have a good COVID-19 situation or if the individuals are vaccinated.
+The European Commission put forward a proposal on Monday to expand the list of countries whose citizens may visit the European Union for nonessential reasons as long as they have a good COVID-19 situation or if the individuals are vaccinated.

 "The Commission proposes to allow entry to the EU for non-essential reasons not only for all persons coming from countries with a good epidemiological situation but also all people who have received the last recommended dose of an EU-authorized vaccine," the EU executive body said in a statement.